IvoKosa/object_sort_cw/README.md

 Task 3: Combined Shape Matching/ Pick and Place
 This was a much more complex task which took in no information.
 The entire board needed to be scanned with the RGB-D camera, after which the point cloud needed to be clustered to identify the number of shapes.
 Various outlier removal methods were used, the shapes were matched and then an instance of the most common shape was placed into the goal point which also needed to be identified.

+# Running

+This code will need to be compiled into a valid ROS-noetic package on Ubuntu 20.04.
+Create a new ROS workspace, copy/ paste the packages found in the src folder into the ROS workspace src and compile using 'catkin build', then 'source devel/setup.bash'.
+The code code can be executed by calling: 'roslaunch obj_sort run_solution.launch' in one terminal, and 'rosservice call /task X' in another where X corresponds to 1, 2 or 3.